pantheon-systems/documentation/source/content/guides/local-development/04-ddev.md

   <Alert title="Note" type="info" >

-  Do this in your site's `.ddev` directory, not the global `.dev` directory.
+  Do this in your site's `.ddev` directory, not the global `.ddev` directory.

   </Alert>